delwink/liberti/skins.md

 `spec.conf`.
 All relative paths mentioned in this configuration file will be in relation to the skin's root path.

+The background image of the skin is defined in the term `background`, and it must point to a PNG image.
+If the `background` term is omitted, a the skin will be plain white.

 A skin is composed of two major parts: screens and buttons.

 Screens